arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 The Portenta H7 needs different libraries to work, in this case, are:

-- `ArduinoIoTCloud.h` This one handles the IoT Cloud connection and project variables publishing and can be installed directly from the Arduino Library Manager.
+- `ArduinoIoTCloud.h` This one handles the IoT Cloud connection and project variables publishing, it can be installed directly from the Arduino Library Manager.
 - `Arduino_ConnectionHandler.h` This one manages the Wi-Fi® connection and can be installed directly from the Arduino Library Manager.
-- `thingProperties.h` This is automatically generated by the Arduino Cloud, however, if you are using an offline IDE verify it's in the same directory of your sketch.
+- `thingProperties.h` This is automatically generated by the Arduino Cloud, however, if you are using an offline IDE verify it's in the same directory as your sketch.

 In the global parameters, we have two variables that will store the local status of the alerts and the Nicla Voice battery level.